 Opposing 'Dickensian' academy schools in Waltham Forest

 Almost 40 people attended the Waltham Forest Socialist Party public meeting to discuss stopping schools in the London borough from becoming academies run by unelected and unaccountable businesses and consortiums.

-Bob Severn, Walthamstow Socialist Party
+Jeff Allen, Walthamstow Socialist Party

 The meeting's first speaker, Waltham Forest Unison activist Nancy Taaffe, said that the Con-Dem government was trying to make people accustomed to the idea that the state is not there to support welfare and provide public services.
 This includes replacing comprehensive education with Dickensian schools that are run by 'philanthropic' businessmen, churches and charity groups.

 Nancy, however, emphasised that attacks on public services can be beaten and gave recent examples of 'David versus Goliath' victories through local trade union and community campaigns that have stopped cuts and closures.
 Nancy said that another victory could be achieved by getting as many people as possible in Waltham Forest involved in opposing academies.